 Ensure that any functionality that can be operated by device motion or user motion can also be operated by user interface components and can be disabled to prevent accidental actuation unless the motion is essential for the function, and doing so would invalidate the activity.

-Make sure items in navigation bars and menus are in the same relative order and place on all related pages.
+Make sure items in navigation bars and menus are in the same relative order and placed on all related pages.

 Check that help mechanisms provided (if any) are available in the same location on each page within a set of web pages.